jamesread/StencilBox/README.md

 <details>
   <summary>How does it compare to Hugo, Jekyll, and other static site generators?</summary>

-  StencilBox is also very similar in concept to many other static site generators.
+  StencilBox is also very similar in concept to many other static site generators, but it's focus on YAML data files and providing a simple repeatable workflow for multiple sites is a key difference.

-However those are tailored for public websites, blogs, and they send to be run in a command line / CI system.
-StencilBox provides a handy API, and WebUI, and is pretty flexible to generate any type of static site.
+Many other tools are focussed on text content (typically via Markdown) - which is geat for public websites, blogs and similar.
+StencilBox doesn't support Markdown (yet), and it's main purpose is to turn data into sites, rather than content.
+Hugo and Jekyll **can do this**, they're excellent tools, but StencilBox was built after trying to use those tools and finding them too complex for the simple use cases StencilBox targets.

 </details>